16th World Religions Conference

 Ms. Navdeep Kaur

 Navdeep Kaur is a Yukon Resident.
-She is passionate about social justice issues.
-She has been advocating for women issues and human rights issues and helping new immigrants to Yukon by volunteering at Guru Nanak Sikh Organization Of Yukon.
+She is Passionate about social justice issues.
+She has been advocating for women issues, Human rights issues and helping new immigrants to Yukon by volunteering at Guru Nanak Sikh Organization Of Yukon.
 Navdeep Kaur is currently the president of the organization

 Jewish Faith Perspective